Alina-Khindanova/ECO395M_final_project/README.md

 - Zip Code and Census Tracts Tables

+    The first step in our code is to add an extension to our PostgreSQL database to handle geographic data using POSTGIS.
 These tables store pertinent geographic boundaries, with the original information contained in the above mentioned zip files.
 Following the data download, the zip files were uploaded to a GCP bucket.
 Subsequently, the tables were created and populated by connecting Python to the GCP database and bucket, utilizing the database credentials and the GCP key in JSON format.

 **3. Creating Streamlit App**